HarmonyMorse/ChatGenius/docs/message-analysis-tasks.md

 2. Embed the New Context or Query
    - [ ] Use your existing embedding logic (OpenAIEmbeddings) to convert each message or chunk into vectors.
-   - [ ] If you plan to query a broader knowledge base, use the user’s question or entire context block as a query embedding.
+   - [ ] If you plan to query a broader knowledge base, use the user's question or entire context block as a query embedding.

 3. Search Pinecone for Relevant Matching Data
    - [ ] Initialize Pinecone with your credentials.
-   - [ ] Query the index (via LangChain’s PineconeStore or direct Pinecone client) with your embeddings.
+   - [ ] Query the index (via LangChain's PineconeStore or direct Pinecone client) with your embeddings.
    - [ ] Retrieve the top K results (metadata and vector closeness).
    - [ ] Merge these results with your local 5-message context, if desired.